-As a fiduciary, a CFP® professional is required to act in the best interest of their client when providing financial advice.
+A CFP® professional is required to act in the best interest of their client when providing financial recommendations.
 What’s more, a CFP® professional must acquire several years of experience related to delivering financial planning services to clients and pass a comprehensive six hour Certification Exam, comprising 72 separate financial planning topics, before using the CFP® professional designation.

 Principle 1 - Integrity

 Principle 2 - Objectivity

 Maintain the knowledge and skill necessary to provide professional services competently.

 Be fair and reasonable in all professional relationships.
 Disclose conflicts of interest.